The Gigabyte G27Q is an affordable 27″ 1440p 144Hz IPS gaming monitor with a wide color gamut, fast pixel response time, and smooth VRR performance!

 Based on an IPS panel, the Gigabyte G27Q monitor delivers accurate, consistent, and vibrant colors with 178° wide viewing angles, which prevent gamma/saturation shifts and make the image perfect regardless of the angle you’re looking at the screen.

-It covers 92% of the DCI-P3 color space, which is equivalent to ~120% sRGB.
+It covers 92% of the DCI-P3 color space, which is equivalent to ~125% sRGB gamut size.
 As a result, you get more lifelike and saturated colors.

 If you prefer more accurate color output for sRGB content, you can use the sRGB mode to clamp the gamut to ~100%.
 Note that you can also adjust the brightness in this mode.